plucid/dBpa-scripts/README.md

 Classical\Compilations\Horowitz in Moscow - Horowitz (1986)\13 Traumerei (Schumann - Horowitz).flac
 ```

-My naming scheme for classical CDs requires the existence of three user-defined
+My naming scheme for classical CDs depends on three user-defined
 tags which are used to limit the length of file paths. **CheckFlacTags** and
 **RearrangeAudioFiles** will issue errors if these do not exist, and I've
 configured an mp3tag action to generate these tags from the associated sort